A threshold for online balancing of sparse i.i.d. vectors: Introduction

 The choice of $\sigma$ achieving the upper bound in Theorem~\ref{thm:ub} is given below as Algorithm~\ref{alg}.
 This online algorithm is implementable in time and storage complexity that is near--linear in the input size (i.e., in the parameter $nd$).

-In words, our algorithm is: given the $t$'th column, if there is exactly one row supported in this column that has an exceptionally large running discrepancy, then select $\sigma_t \in \{-1,+1\}$ to improve the balance of this row.
-Otherwise, give up and assign $\sigma_t$ randomly.
+In words, our algorithm is: given the $t$'th column, check if there is a row supported in this column with both (1) exceptionally large prefix discrepancy, and (2) the \textit{strictly} largest current discrepancy among all rows supported in the column.
+If these conditions are met, we select $\sigma_t \in \{-1,+1\}$ to improve the balance of this row.
+Otherwise, we simply give up and assign $\sigma_t$ randomly.